willscott/rappor/README.md

-rappor
+RAPPOR
 ======

-Javascript implementation of the RAPPOR algorithm
+Javascript implementation of the RAPPOR algorithm, described at https://github.com/google/rappor.